Communication (other than information and communication technologies)

 What is the goal of this study?

 Visual reference materials and tools can be helpful for presenting technical documentation.
-This study will look at how these can benefit people with visual disabilities.
+This study will look at different methods of visual communication and how such methods can make it easier to apply accessibility standards.

 Why does this study matter?